mstahl/ampere/README.md

 Ampere is an ActiveRecord-style ORM for the Redis key/value data store.

+This is under active development right now and not very far along.
+Stay tuned for further developments.

 ## Usage

 Write a model class and make it inherit from the `Ampere::Model` class.